 Avoid complete muscle failure during your sets, which can both interfere with and delay glycogen replenishment.
 Really focus on cutting your glycogen levels in the last week (more on that here).

 To have your glycogen and carbs goals in line, you shouldn’t have more than 50 grams of carbs per day during your prep.
 Doing this will make your insulin levels peak; this is especially important if you’re prepping for a contest.
+Consider looking at strategies for carb cycling to decide exactly how many carbs you need on each day.

 Before starting the prep, rid your body of glycogen and carbs for a full week.

-From there, all the carbs that you put in your body will be immediately utilized by your body (due to high insulin levels), which will give your muscles rounder and fuller appearance.
+From there, all the carbs that you put in your body will be immediately utilized by your body (due to high insulin levels), which will give your muscles a rounder and fuller appearance.

 One thing to keep in mind is the carb load phase should be strategic.
 Don’t eat all of your carbs in one go: have six to eight meals per day leading up to the contest (totaling about 50 carbs).